kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

   the assignment structure and the group-reserved sum exact, by bounding the drift, and by the conservation check (an assignment that no longer fits still fails the start).
-- *Wrong auto-detected bound.* Mitigated by a generous grace and a conservative fallback when `/proc/iomem` is unreadable; the operator option is the final override.
+- *Wrong derived bound.* Mitigated by a grace on top of the image size and by not guessing: when the size cannot be read the tolerance stays off and the start keeps the exact comparison.
+The policy option is the final override.

 ## Design Details

 ### Part 1: bounded tolerance, conservation and re-baseline

+In `validateState` (kubelet v1.37, `pkg/kubelet/cm/memorymanager/policy_static.go`),
-In `validateState`, when `areMachineStatesEqual` fails and the `MemoryManagerDriftTolerance` gate is enabled, accept the difference iff the states differ only within the tolerated drift: identical topology (nodes, NUMA grouping, assignment count), identical `SystemReserved`, hugepage totals exact, and the regular-memory `TotalMemSize`/`Allocatable` within the bound per node.
+when `areMachineStatesEqual` fails, accept the difference iff the states differ only within the tolerated drift: identical topology (nodes, NUMA grouping, assignment count), identical `SystemReserved`, hugepage totals exact, and the regular-memory `TotalMemSize`/`Allocatable` within the bound per node.
 Per-node `Reserved` is not compared - a drift can legitimately reshuffle a